Tubby Smith: Memphis

 On April 14, 2016, Smith accepted the head coaching position at Memphis, replacing former Memphis coach Josh Pastner who took the job at Georgia Tech.
 In April 2017 six of the top eight scorers transferred out of the program.
 Smith compiled a 22–13 record in his second year at Memphis, improving upon a 19–13 record in his first year.
 He was fired from the position on March 14, 2018.

 High Point

 On March 25, 2018, it was first reported by Jeff Goodman of ESPN that Smith was on the verge of finalizing a contract to become the next head coach at his alma mater, High Point University.
 He was officially named head coach on March 27, 2018.
-Smith is an active donor at HPU, contributing to the funding of a new arena that is being built expected to be ready for the 2020 season.
+Smith is an active donor at HPU, contributing to the funding of a new arena.
 On February 16, 2022, he resigned as head coach and was succeeded by his son, G. G. Smith.